-- 33.01 The UEFA administration is entrusted with the operational management of the competition and adopts, in the form of directives, the detailed provisions necessary for implementing these regulations. - 33.02 All annexes form an integral part of these regulations. - 33.03 Any breach of these regulations may be penalised by UEFA in accordance with the UEFA Disciplinary Regulations. - 33.04 If there is any discrepancy in the interpretation of the English, French or German versions of these regulations, the English version prevails.

-33.05 These regulations were adopted by the UEFA Executive Committee at its meeting on 20 May 2008 and come into force on 1 July 2008.
+- 33.01 The UEFA administration is entrusted with the operational management of the competition and is therefore entitled to take the decisions and adopt the detailed provisions necessary for implementing these regulations. - 33.02 All annexes form an integral part of these regulations. - 33.03 Any breach of these regulations may be penalised by UEFA in accordance with the UEFA Disciplinary Regulations. - 33.04 If there is any discrepancy in the interpretation of the English, French or German versions of these regulations, the English version prevails. - 33.05 These regulations were adopted by the UEFA Executive Committee at its meeting on 12 May 2009 and come into force on 1 July 2009.